cran-task-views/DynamicVisualizations/DynamicVisualizations.md

 - The `r pkg("mapview")` package creates quick leaflet and mapdeck maps with short syntax from common spatial classes in R such as `sf`, `raster`, and `stars`.

-- The `r pkg("mapboxer")` package interfaces with Mapbox GL JS to create interactive maps.
-It leverages resources from the JS library for basemap styles, aesthetics controls, interactive controls, including interactive filtering ("expressions") and point clustering.

 - The `r pkg("deckgl")` package interfaces with deck.gl for interactive maps.
 It offers an interactive editor to fine tune the map (`add_json_editor()`).

 - The `r pkg("mapdeck")` package interactive visualization for large data sets via Mapbox GL and deck.gl.
 It supports a wider set of objects including data frame, sf (sfencoded, sfencodedLite), geojson/json/GeoJSON.